clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README - Section 05-rigging-and-animation.md

 - then subsurface modifier

 ## 79 blob man
+- select all group to new collection (M)
+- move head to 4m
+- then cursor to world origin (SHIFT + S)
+- create neck (cube) -> auto mirror on X

 ## 80 rig ready meshes
 ## 81 building the armature
 ## 82 IK and parenting